Richard Land and Moral Agency

 Since, I am not into "legal vs illegal" when it comes to morality - but about "moral vs immoral" - I am obstensibly pro-choice.
 I am not for abortions being made illegal in a society with no clear and mutual understanding of its "known principles" on this issue.
 Land acknowledged this lack of common cultural understanding in the Christianity Today article:

-Why do we as moral agents reason poorly and make immoral decisions?
+Why do we as moral agents reason poorly and make immoral decisions?and

 No comments: